-Would-be expats were also encouraged to look at other practical considerations that could affect how smoothly their new life goes.
+Expats also encouraged to look at other practical considerations that could affect how smoothly ones new life goes.

-For example, she pointed out health insurance is an area that needs to be looked at, as the level of healthcare and access to treatment varies across the globe.
+For example, she pointed out health insurance an area that needs to be looked at.
+As the level of healthcare and access to treatment varies across the globe.

-Ms Stevens also noted that expats will probably want to get their mail forwarded to their new address, so they must ensure this step is taken before they go.
-She accepted that these considerations can sometimes lead to people worrying in advance of their move abroad, but said there are lots of support channels available.
+Ms Stevens also noted that expats will probably want their mail forwarded to their new address.
+So they must ensure this step taken before they go.
+She accepted that these considerations can sometimes lead to people worrying in advance of their move abroad.
+But said there are lots of support channels available.